edwardtanguay/datapod-for-react-go-json/README.md

 # datapod-for-react-go-json

-This is a simple datapod template for a local site that displays data and uses a Go script to parse a text file into JSON data.
+This is a simple datapod template for a local site that displays data from a JSON file, which is created by a Go script that parses a text file.

 ## Howto